eafarooqi/DLBCSPJWD01/README.md

 ### Installation
 - Install all Prerequisites.
-For php and MySQL WAMP or XAMPP servers can also be used on windows.
+For php and MySQL WAMP or XAMPP servers can also be used on windows which install php and MySQL automatically.
 For linux Ngnix or Apache server can be installed.
+- for php custom installation just download the php thread safe from the above link and extract the content into one folder.
 - On window make sure php is added to the path variable and following extensions are enabled in php.ini file.
 - On windows uncomment them in php.ini file or in Linux install them.
 ```